unitejs/engine/assets/README.md

 gulp platform-docker-package
 ```

 Optionally specify the docker base image and where you want the web content within that image.
-If you also specify the --save options the values will be saved as the default for future runs of the task at which point you can omit all the parameters.
+If you also specify the --save options the values will be saved as the default for future runs of all the platform-docker-* tasks.

 ``` shell
 gulp platform-docker-package --image=httpd --www=/usr/local/apache2/htdocs/ --save